pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ## Why do we Care about Propensity Scores?

 Firstly, and somewhat superficially, the propensity score is a dimension reduction technique.
 We take a complex covariate profile $X_{i}$ representing an individual's measured attributes and reduce it to a scaler $p^{i}_{T}(X)$.
 It is also a tool for thinking about the potential outcomes of an individual under different treatment regimes.
 In a policy evaluation context it can help partial out the degree of incentives for policy adoption across strata of the population.
-What drives adoption or assignment in the cases of observed data partitioning?
+What drives adoption or assignment in each niche of the population?
 How can different demographic strata be induced towards or away from adoption of the policy?
 Understanding these dynamics are crucial to gauge why selection bias might emerge in any sample data.

 The pivotal idea is that we cannot license causal claims unless (i) the treatment assignment is independent of the covariate profiles i.e $T     \perp\!\!\!\perp X$  and (ii) the outcomes $Y(0)$, and $Y(1)$ and similarly conditionally independent of the treatement $T | X$.
 If these conditions hold, then we say that $T$ is __strongly ignorable__ given $X$.
 This also occasionally noted as the __unconfoundedness__ assumption.